 Seattle Public Utilities and King County are building underground stormwater and sewer storage.

-Sewage and stormwater from many older parts of the city – including Ballard, Fremont, Wallingford, and north Queen Anne – all funnel into one set of pipes.
-In dry weather conditions, all sewage flows to King County’s treatment plant in Magnolia.
-During wet weather conditions, polluted runoff can exceed the pipes capacity and send a mixture of stormwater and sewage to the nearest body of water.
-These combined sewer overflows or “CSOs” contain contaminants that could make people sick and harm fish, wildlife, and the environment.
+Sewage and stormwater from many older parts of the city, including Ballard, Fremont, Wallingford, and Queen Anne, all funnel into one set of pipes.
+In dry weather conditions, all sewage flows to King County’s West Point Wastewater Treatment Plant in Magnolia.
+During wet weather conditions, polluted runoff can exceed the pipes’ capacity and send a mixture of stormwater (90%) and sewage (10%) to outfalls that flow into the nearest water body.
+These combined sewer overflows, or CSOs, contain contaminants that can make people sick and harm fish, wildlife, and the environment.